What is enhanced practice?

 Enhanced level is defined as having an in-depth knowledge and understanding of an area of practice and routinely delivering a high standard of practice.
 Enhanced practice is a level of practice healthcare professionals can attain and is used to describe the practice of highly experienced, knowledgeable healthcare professionals.

-The current routes to reaching this level of practice include CPD and completion of a level 7 Enhanced Practice Apprenticeship (please note, RCSLT are working on the development of these courses, they are not available to SLTs yet).
+The current routes to reaching this level of practice include CPD and/or completion of an Enhanced Practice Apprenticeship (please note, RCSLT are working on the development of these courses, they are not available to SLTs yet).
 Completion of a course does not create the job title ‘Enhanced Practitioner’.
 This is a level of practice rather than a job title.
 There is likely to be a variety of different job titles once enhanced level is reached, these may include ‘Community specialist’, ‘Extended Scope Practitioner’ or ‘Specialist frailty SLT’.

 Enhanced Practice is not targeted for new qualified practitioners.
 Although timeframes are not exact, we would expect a clinician to focus on NQP competencies and potentially their preceptorship before considering enhanced practice.
 Therefore, someone may look at enhanced practice roughly 18 months after their preceptorship.
 In general, enhanced practice would be for band 6 clinicians if working in the NHS.
 The competencies can be recognised and followed by familiarising yourself with the ‘enhanced’ section of the Professional Development Framework.